uPortal-Attic/uportal-home/docs/markdown/home.md

 This documentation describes the features and implementation details of [`angularjs-portal`](https://github.com/UW-Madison-DoIT/angularjs-portal), the new home of [MyUW](https://it.wisc.edu/services/myuw/). `angularjs-portal` is based on [`uw-frame`](https://github.com/UW-Madison-DoIT/uw-frame) (which has [its own documentation](http://uw-madison-doit.github.io/uw-frame/)).

+## Email lists

+AngularJS-portal is an optional add-on for Apereo uPortal.
+As such it is appropriate to discuss developing AngularJS-portal on [uportal-dev@][] and adopting AngularJS-portal on [uportal-user@][].

+AngularJS-portal is a project of MyUW.
+As such it is appropriate do discuss all things AngularJS-portal in the [MyUW Developers Google Group][].

 ## Home Page Features

 The home page presents widgets in a remembered order.
 Logged in users can add to, remove from, and re-order this list.